Javierenrique00/audioextractor/README.md

 # audioextractor

-AudioExtractor is an experiment/exercise to use node-ytdl-core library to have a microservice for extraction audio from video streams.
+AudioExtractor is an experiment/exercise to use node-ytdl-core library to have a microservice for audio extraction from video streams.

-Audio extractor is ready to be deployed locally, in Docker containers or a Kubernetes cluter.
+Ready to be deployed locally, in docker containers or a Kubernetes cluster.

 ## Local installation.